 4. The Costume of Shangri-La: Thoughts on White Privilege, Cultural Appropriation, and Anti-Asian Racism

 5. Being White Helps: Intersections of Self-Concealment, Stigmatization, Identity Formation, And Psychological Distress in Racial and Sexual Minority Women

 Shannon I. McIntyre, Erica A. Antonucci and Sara C. Haden

 6. "The Normative Idea of Queer is a White Person": Understanding Perceptions of White Privilege among Lesbian, Bisexual and Queer Women of Color in Toronto, Canada

 7. Complexity Overlooked: Enhancing Cultural Competency in the White Lesbian Counseling Trainee through Education and Supervision

 Deanna N. Davis

-Andrea L. Dottolo is associate professor of psychology at Rhode Island College.
+Andrea L. Dottolo is associate professor of psychology at Rhode Island College, Providence, USA.
 Her research focuses on social identities, and she teaches Gender and Women’s Studies, and Queer Studies.
 Dottolo’s scholarship on race interrogates white racial identities, including psychological features of whiteness and privilege.